Published in December 2015 · Updated in June 2019

 Throughout the course of the project, disputes were solved through dialogue and not by unilateral management action.
 As a result, there were no wildcat strikes or sabotage, which often lead to cost and time overruns.
 Many development projects also suffer from cross-cultural communication problems, frequently caused by managers who are unaware of cultural sensitivities.
 The existence of the collective agreement and the commitment to dialogue significantly reduced such problems.

-Key to sound labour relations
+The key to sound labour relations

 With commitment from policy-makers, and the organizing efforts and actions of employers and trade unions, collective bargaining can create a fairer economy.